Generating High Dimensional User-Specific Wireless Channels using Diffusion Models: Application to Downstream Tasks

 These are conventional methods for beam selection.
 The above methods are known to have much higher time complexity than site-specific beamforming \cite{heng:23}, but they serve as good benchmarks to see how our method performs in terms of beamforming gain.
 We focus on the average SNR performance of the above four methods to compare with the trained BAE using the boosted dataset.

 \textbf{Experiment Setup.} In this experiment, we use the DeepMIMO dataset \cite{alkhateeb:19} to ensure site-specificity, focusing on a 28 GHz outdoor blockage scenario with two streets, an intersection, and three added surfaces as reflectors and blockers.
-The \ac{BS} uses 16 \ac{UPA} arrays, and the \ac{UE} uses 4 \ac{UPA} arrays.
+The BS uses 16 uniform planar array (UPA) arrays, and the UE uses 4 UPA arrays.

 We started with $N_\text{ref} = 240,000$ samples for the reference channel and position pair dataset, and $N_\text{test} = 80,000$ samples for the test channel dataset from the DeepMIMO simulator.
 Then, we randomly sampled $N_\text{train} = 100$ samples from the reference channel dataset and boosted them to $N_\text{train} + N_\text{aug} = 240,000$ using the cDDIM augmentation method.
 The BAE was trained on these 240,000 samples and evaluated on the 80,000 test channels, with ChannelGAN and Gaussian noise augmentations used as baselines.